Indigenous Student Resource Centre (ISRC) – Memorial University

 Click HERE for more information.

 - The Indigenous Student Lounge, a computer room, study spaces, as well as access to a scanner and photocopying.
 A phone for local calls, as well as a fridge, microwave and free coffee and tea with the occasional snacks.

 - Writing clinics and free tutoring to help with essay writing, research papers and subject matters.

-- ISRC hosts a variety of programming such as Wisdom Wednesdays and Monday Music hour, and more.
+- ISRC hosts a variety of programming such as Visiting elders, Tent Gatherings, Bannock and Board Games, Wisdom Wednesdays and drumming and signing, and more.
 See our Facebook for details

 - Student gatherings, occasional Indigenous films, Indigenous welcome events, Indigenous awareness activities, culturally safe spaces for students to practice smudging and Kullik/Qulliq lighting, as well as many other exciting initiatives.